 Wetlands, forests, dunes, and other natural systems help protect our communities from the brunt of climate change.
-For example, wetlands and forests can slow and store rain water, reducing the risk of flooding in downstream areas while healthy vegetated dune systems act as an anchor that holds onto sediment to reduce coastal erosion.
+For example, wetlands and forests can slow and store rain water, reducing the risk of flooding in downstream areas while healthy vegetated dune systems act as an anchor to reduce coastal erosion.

 Maritime Natural Infrastructure Collaborative